jnode/jnode/README.txt

 Building
 --------

-Execute build.bat/sh
+Execute:

+On Windows:  build.bat cd-x86-lite
+On Linux:    build.sh cd-x86-lite

-Or from within Eclipse, execute the "all" target of all/build.xml.
+Or in Eclipse, execute the "cd-x86-lite" target of all/build.xml.

 The build will result in the following files:

-all/build/jnodedisk.pln           A disk image for use in VMWare 3.0 all/build/x86/netboot/jnodesys.gz A  bootable kernel image for use in Grub.
+all/build/cdroms/jnode-x86-lite.iso         bootable CD image all/build/cdroms/jnode-x86-lite.iso.vmx     VMWare configuration file

 Questions
 ---------

-If you have any questions, please post them on the jnode-devel@lists.sourceforge.net mailing list of contact the author.
+If you have any questions, please post them to the forums at www.jnode.org or to the IRC channel #JNode.org@irc.oftc.net

-Ewout Prangsma
-epr@users.sourceforge.net
+ -- The JNode Team --